This directory contains information and documents about the 6 children that Amy bore to Anthony Jacques Cheeper/Clarke.

 Cyril d.
 4 Sep 2001, aged 99, in Brighton.
 His death certificate and his daughter's marriage entry show him as a [Master] Watchmaker

-From the family's entry in the 1911 Census, it was inferred that a further child was alive in April 1911, but was not resident with the family that night.
+From the family's entry in the 1911 Census, it had to be inferred that a further child was alive in April 1911, but was not resident with the family that night.

 Pamela said that she was known as Dolly.